 AFTER the buyer is secured, the average short sale approval time in my experience is about 6-12 weeks.
 After approval, the sale will still need to close (usually another 30 days).

 1-3 WEEKS: DOCUMENT COLLECTION

-Once a buyer is secured the short sale approval process will begin.
-Your lender will want you to “qualify” for the short sale.
-You will receive a list of documentation your lender will require as part of the approval process.
+Once a buyer is secured the approval process will begin.
+We will provide a list of documentation and forms your lender will require as part of the approval process.
 It is best to have all this documentation ready up-front to prevent any delays.
 All the documentation will go to your lender along with the ratified purchase contract, estimated HUD and other Realtor provided documentation (listing agreement, listing history, etc).
 The documentation will be reviewed by the lender.

 1-3 WEEKS: PROPERTY VALUATION